DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/allDayPanelMode.md

 If you set the `allDayPanelMode` property to `allDay`, the **All day** panel displays only the appointments whose [allDay](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay) property is set to `true`.

-To additionally display the appointments that have the length equal to or more than 24 hours, assign `all` to this property.
+To also display appointments that have a duration equal to or more than 24 hours, assign `all` to this property.

 ---
 ##### jQuery